greenboxal/doggohub/doc/administration/high_availability/redis.md

 ### High Availability with Sentinel

 >**Notes:**
-- Starting with GitLab `8.11`, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide failover support.
+- Starting with DoggoHub `8.11`, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide failover support.
-- Starting with GitLab `8.14`, the Omnibus GitLab Enterprise Edition package comes with Redis Sentinel daemon built-in.
+- Starting with DoggoHub `8.14`, the Omnibus DoggoHub Enterprise Edition package comes with Redis Sentinel daemon built-in.

 High Availability with Redis requires a few things: